Podiatry

 What Qualifies

-• Podiatric surgery performed by a doctor of podiatric medicine in a recognized province
+• Podiatric surgery or services provided by a doctor of podiatric medicine or podiatric surgeon in Nova Scotia

 What Does Not Qualify